USS Braine: Construction and career

-Braine was launched 7 March 1943 by Bath Iron Works Corp., Bath, Maine; sponsored by Mrs. Daniel L. Braine, wife of a grandson of Rear Admiral Braine, and commissioned 11 May 1943.
+Braine was launched 7 March 1943 by Bath Iron Works Corp., Bath, Maine; sponsored by Mrs. Daniel L. Braine, wife of a grandson of Rear Admiral Braine, a veteran of the Mexican-American War and the American Civil War, and commissioned 11 May 1943.

 Departing the United States east coast in the summer of 1943, Braine sailed via San Francisco to Pearl Harbor as an escort for troop transports.
 She then proceeded directly to Wake Island where she participated in its bombing and bombardment (5-6 October 1943).
 Between 1 and 3 November, Braine took part in the initial landings in Empress Augusta Bay, Bougainville.
 During the following two months, she escorted resupply echelons to the Bougainville beachhead.

 1944

 New Guinea

 On 15 February 1944, Braine participated in the Green Island landing.
 She steamed into Rabaul Harbor under enemy fire for night shore bombardment of enemy installations (24-25 February).
 On 20 March, she supported landings on Emirau Island, Bismarck Archipelago.
 Braine spent the ensuing months in escort work and training for the Marianas invasion.